CMWolfe922/practice-projects/django-custom-user/README.md

     1.1.4) `user003` --> Third user branch.
 This branch is responsible for the Account Manageer's ,methods and updating them.

+1.2) `django-custom-user002` --> this is the master branch for the django custom user project version 2.
+Everything up to this point works and has been pushed to the cloud

+1.2.1) `dcu-main2` --> This is the slave branch for the `django-custom-user002` that will be used to create more slave branches under.
+This will be where I start building out the rest of the user app.

+    1.2.2) `user-v2.1.1` --> this will be the slave branch that has the first changes to the second version of the user app.

 ## PROCESS OF BUILDING THE NEW USER MODEL:
 ---